ovu/ovu.blog/posts/2017-02-15-the-essence-of-monads.md

 ---
 title: The essence of monads
 author: Omar Diego Vera Ustariz
-description: Presents and overview of what monads are and describes the main idea of what are monads for
+description: Presents and overview of what monads are and describes the essential characteristic of monads.
 ---

 Monads are really a great concept from functional programming that is even used in other programming languages with another names.
 For example some people says that Promises in Javascript are monads.
 In F# there is Rail Oriented Programming for error propagation, which turn out to be monads as well.